 Number of seminars: All graduate students participating in the diagnostic courses will be assigned one 15 minute seminar per term, per course.
 Otherwise, this seminar category will not apply to most MSc Research and PhD students.
 Senior residents are required to present one seminar per term (two per year) during their residency.
-If you are unable to present during your assigned slot, you need to make arrangements to switch with another graduate student and inform Angie Turner of this change.
+If you are unable to present during your assigned slot, you need to make arrangements to switch with another graduate student and inform Angela Turner of this change.

-General guidelines:

-Presentations will be based on necropsy, surgical biopsies or clinical pathology cases submitted to Prairie Diagnostic Services.
+General guidelines: Presentations will be based on necropsy, surgical biopsies or clinical pathology cases submitted to Prairie Diagnostic Services.
 The following is a general outline of what should be included in the presentation:

 - Signalment

 - History

-- Clinical pathology findings (if available)

-- Gross findings (if available)

-- Microscopic findings (if available)

-- Other laboratory findings (ancillary tests)
+- Other pathologic findings (ancillary tests)

 - Diagnosis and differential diagnosis

-- Discussion/review of the disease entity
+- Discussion and review of the disease entity

 - References

-As a general guide, allow 1 minute per slide - practice your presentation to verify you are within the time constraints and your pace is appropriate.
+As a general guide, allow one minute per Power Point slide.
+Practice your presentation to verify you are within the time constraints and that your pace is appropriate.

-All presentations will be given in PowerPoint and may include photographs of gross/microscopic lesions, as well as other visual aids selected by the students.
+Presentations will usually be given using PowerPoint and may include photographs of gross lesions, microscopic findings, as well as other visual aids selected by the students.
 The duty pathologist that was assigned to the case can assist in making suggestions for the presentation.

-Make sure that your photographs and diagrams can be clearly seen in the back of the classroom and fonts can be read.
+Be sure that your photographs and diagrams can be clearly seen in the back of the classroom and fonts can be read.

-References: limit to only pertinent literature - exhaustive lists should be avoided and do not include the standard pathology texts (JKP, Smith and Jones, MZ).
+References: Limit to only pertinent literature.
+Exhaustive lists should be avoided and do not include the standard pathology texts (JKP, Smith and Jones, MZ).

 The default font and color settings within a PowerPoint scheme are usually set for optimum clarity and ease of use.
-Please try not to alter these significantly or use too much animation - the effect may not be an improvement.
+Please try not to alter these significantly or use too much animation as the effect may not be an improvement.